menu

 Meet us where legends end

-He was known as “Scarface” by the press, “Big Fellow” or “Snorky” to his associates, and “Public Enemy No. 1” to the Chicago Crime Commission.
-No matter what you call Al Capone, or what you think of the legendary mob boss and bootlegger, he left an indelible impression on Illinois.
+Known as “Scarface” by the press, “Big Fellow” and “Snorky” to his associates and “Public Enemy No. 1” to the Chicago Crime Commission, but whatever you call Al Capone, he left an quite an impression on the world.

-Hillside was not the original burying place for the majority of the Capone family.
-The remains of Al Capone as well as his father, Gabriel, and brother, Frank, were removed from their original burial place at Chicago’s Mount Olivet Cemetery after Capone’s mother, Teresa, died.
+However, Hillside was not the original burying place for the majority of the Capone family.
+The remains of Al Capone as well as his father Gabriel and brother Frank were removed from Chicago’s Mount Olivet Cemetery after Capone’s mother Teresa died.
 They joined her in Hillside due, in part, to vandalism of the original Capone gravesite in Chicago.

-“Fun” fact: While Al Capone is widely associated with the notorious St. Valentine’s Day Massacre of 1929 that ended the lives of seven associates of Capone’s bootlegging rival “Bugs” Moran, it is tax evasion for which the mobster was convicted.
-He went on to be one of the earliest prisoners at the federal penitentiary of Alcatraz.
+Fun fact: While Al Capone is widely associated with the notorious St. Valentine’s Day Massacre of 1929 that ended the lives of seven associates of Capone’s bootlegging rival George Clarence “Bugs” Moran, the mobster was actually convicted for tax evasion.
+He went on to serve time as one of the earliest prisoners at the federal penitentiary Alcatraz Island.

-Capone served his time and lived the last of his years quietly in his home in Palm Island, Florida.
-He died there in January of 1947 due to complications from syphilis.
+After his release from prison, Capone quietly lived the last of his years in Palm Island, Florida, where he died in January 1947 due to complications from syphilis.

 If you want to learn more about some of Al Capone's highest ranking henchmen, follow this link to the Oak Park River Forest Gangster tour "There Goes the Neighborhood" conducted by Historian John Binder."